Justice, Equity, Diversity, Inclusion and Family Friendliness

 As part of the research unit 5195 an equality committee was formed to organise equality measures, to plan workshops and to monitor the accomplishment of the above mentioned action items and equality in general within the research unit.

-Members of the equality committee are Anne-Kathrin Baczko, Christoph Wendel and Léna Jlassi.
+Members of the equality committee are Christoph Wendel, Hetali Tambe, Léna Jlassi, Luca Ricci and Sarah Wagner.

 Any member of our research unit who has experienced systematic inequality, discrimination or disadvantage is encouraged to express her or his problem to one or several members of the equality committee.
 Together, it might be possible to alleviate or solve the raised problem.